belushkin/bloomon/README.md

 ## Source code and execution result of the application
 ![](./assets/images/launch.png)

+## Ways to improve the applucation
+Application was designed under the pressure of time and can be optimized in different ways.
+First of all we have to decide do we consume all flowers and then produce bouqets or we produce bouqets on the fly.

+I don't see at the moment how we can optimize storage of the designs, we should walk over the list and check do we have enough flowers per every design.
+This is inefficient and can be optimized but I don't see clear solution at the moment.
+Probably we can store designs using TRIE datastructure or use another binary tree implementation

+Maintaining total amount of flowers both small and large can be improved either distinction between what kind of design do we have at the moment.
+Because current implementation produces huge if conditions and it looks ugly.

+Implementing reminder of the bouqet name must be improved as well.
+I think about maintaining priority queue with dictionary keys as flower specie and values as amount of left flowers large or small.
+Keeping it sorted will reduce amount of dict walking in order to fulfill left flowers in the bouqet.

 ## Technologies used in the assessment
 - Python 3.8
 - Docker